 In Clements discussion, Zemlyachka comes across as something of an anomalous figure.
 The only other bolsheviki Clements describes that in any way compares to her is Yevgenia Bosh, a major figure in the early Bolshevik efforts to secure the Ukraine, but one who was so independent minded that she was increasingly unable to function with the centralizing party apparatus.
 (During the Civil War, Bosh was appointed the chief commissar of the army in Astrakhan, and promptly began ignoring directives from Moscow and conspiring to increase the power of the local leadership.
 It took Lenin threatening her with expulsion from the party to get her to back down.)
 Most of the other bolsheviki had issues with the rise of autocracy and the excesses of Stalinism, but they kept silent for the good of the party.
 Zemlyachka, by contrast, seems to have plunged into the work of building the party and rooting out class enemies with open eyes and a glad heart, and was handsomely rewarded for it.
 It’s a type of personality I’m finding increasingly interesting as of late, that of the “committed oppressor.”
 Everyone talks about victims and doubters, but I find their enemies all the more fascinating because their motives are always obscured.
 Do they speak and do what they do because they work on some simple “civilization/barbarism” dynamic, or do they have some code, some other worldview that is reasonable but completely alien to our own?
 What did Rozalia Zemlyachka think about what she did?
 We may only be able to guess through art.

 Along with her central mystery, so much else about Zemlyachka and her life is unclear.
 This blog post is literally everything I know about her.
 Clements only provides snippets of her personality.
 She’s described by her contemporaries as a good party member, but with a prickly temper making her unsuited to work of a delicate nature.
 At the same time, she seems to have been charismatic enough to gain friends in the party; after being removed from her position with the 8th Army on charges of poor morale, she and others claimed extenuating circumstances (and given the state of the Ukrainian front in that period, they probably had a case) and successfully lobbied to get her a post with the 13th.
 (Clements shares a delightful anecdote of her first night with the 13th; she arrived in town in the dead of night, wearing the sort of cobbled-together male uniform women commissars tended to wear during the war, and made a beeline for the abandoned schoolhouse the 13th’s commissariat were using as a headquarters.
-Finding the building taken up with sleeping soldiers, she woke the guard on duty, she woke and harangued him until he had shooed the soldiers out of the building.
+Finding the building taken up with sleeping soldiers, she woke the guard on duty and harangued him until he had shooed the soldiers out of the building.
 Naturally, it was at that point that she learned that those soldiers were her staff, who had nowhere else in town to stay.
 Half-hearted apologies were mumbled.)
 There’s almost nothing about her family or friends; Clements tosses off a rumor about a brief marriage to a fellow revolutionary that ended with his death in 1902 and none thereafter, but otherwise Zemlyachka’s personal and inner life is a cipher.
 Aside from dedicated anti-communists, she doesn’t seem to have received much attention.
 The only fictional depiction I’ve seen of her is Miriam Sekhon’s portrayal of her in Nikita Mikhalkov’s Solnechnyy Udar (Sunstroke, 2014), which I liked even if it was rather uncomplementary (and seemed to take pains to emphasize her femininity, oddly enough).

 Rozalia Zemlyachka is a puzzle, but I don’t think she’s one anyone is going to solve.